Low self-esteem

 It’s also important to acknowledge the influence of society and the media.
 With social media especially, more of us than ever before have access to other people’s lives, thoughts and opinions.
 As no one has created a ‘truth’ filter for this information (yet), much of what we see is curated, perfected and… false.

-All of the information we receive, including societal expectations, beauty ideals and gender stereotyping is presented as fact and it can be difficult for us to unhook our self-worth from these notions.
+We get a lot of information, like societal expectations, beauty ideals, and gender stereotypes.
+These are often treated as facts.
+It can be hard to separate our self-worth from these ideas.
 The fact that more and more young people are using social media could also be a cause for concern.

 Understanding the source of your low self-esteem can help you understand yourself better and start taking steps to build it up.

-You may find low self-esteem makes it difficult to socialise which can lead to isolation.
+You may find that low self-esteem makes it difficult to socialise, which can lead to isolation.
 Feeling isolated and lonely can make you feel worse mentally.
-Some people will turn to unhelpful habits and behaviours to try and cope with low self-esteem, including drinking too much alcohol and abusing drugs.
+Some people may rely on unhelpful habits to cope with low self-esteem.
+This can include drinking too much alcohol or abusing drugs.

 If you have a mental health condition, you may also find that your self-esteem is affected.
-For example, depression can often make those with the condition feel worthless and anxiety can lead to people thinking they’re not ‘good enough’.
+For example, depression can make people feel worthless and anxiety can make them think they’re not ‘good enough’.

 Therapists who can help with low self-esteem

-There are several different therapy types that can help here, including cognitive behavioural therapy (CBT) which helps you notice and change patterns of negative thinking.
+Many therapy types can help, like cognitive behavioural therapy (CBT), which helps you notice and change patterns of negative thinking.
 Compassion-focused therapy can also be very helpful for those struggling with self-esteem, helping you to let go of the self-blame that often comes with negative thoughts.

 Arts therapies may be a good approach to consider if you find it difficult to articulate how you feel.
 These therapies use mediums like art, music and drama to help you process feelings and express yourself.